IBM/openshift-workshop-was/labs/Openshift/OperationalModernization/README.md

 <a name="access-the-application"></a>
 ## Access the application

-1. First, ensure the pod is running:
+1. Run the following command to verify the pod is running:
    ```
    oc get pod
    ```